fennel-ai/client/docs/pages/observability/datadog.md

 # Integrating Fennel With Datadog

-Fennel metrics can be exported to Datadog simply by pointing it to scrape from the Fennel's OpenMetric compatible metric endpoint.
+Fennel metrics can be exported to Datadog simply by pointing it to scrape from the Fennel's OpenMetrics compatible metric endpoint.
 Here is how to do that: